Nuclear Museum raising money to build storage facility for Cold War artifacts

 However, the Museum is running out of room for all of their artifacts.
 “Our museum has the largest collection of unclassified weapons in the entire world and currently we only have one fifth of them on display for public viewing,” said Hayden.

-So the museum is holding an online funding campaign to raise money to help build a five-thousand square foot specialized storage building, or a Museum Artifact Center (MAC) right outside the Museum.
+So the museum is holding an online funding campaign to raise money to help build a 5,000 square-foot specialized storage building, or a Museum Artifact Center (MAC) right outside the Museum.
 “The Museum Artifacts Center will be visible storage, visual storage that we will be able to properly house all of these artifacts,” said Hayden.

 Large Cold War weapons and casings like this submarine rocket and the MK-15 nuclear bomb will finally be put on display after being kept in storage for almost 20 years.
 “This is not an exhibition that will be in the museum but this is something we could have behind-the-scenes tours for anyone that comes to the museum they can learn in an even more depth manner by going beyond the walls of the museum and going into the museum center,” said Hayden.